shubhamkolape/Javascript_Practice_Questions/readme.md

 Each question file contains the prompt or description of the problem, while the corresponding solution file provides an implementation of the solution.
 You can find the questions in the questions/ directory and their respective solutions in the solutions/ directory.

+## DOM Assignments

+The `DOM Assignments` section includes 9 assignments that focus on practicing DOM manipulation using JavaScript.
+Each assignment is organized in its own folder, containing the necessary HTML, CSS, and JavaScript files.
+Within each assignment folder, you will find a detailed README file that explains the requirements and my approach to solving the task.
+By completing these assignments, I aimed to gain hands-on experience in working with the DOM, manipulating elements, handling events, and creating dynamic web pages.

 Usage
 To use this repository, you can follow these steps: